wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 http://vimeo.com/68758152

-= Build your own app and get on mobile before your competitors = Mobile is huge.
+= Build your own native iOS and Android apps =
+Mobile is huge.
 And growing.
 Smartphones and tablets are outselling PCs 4:1.
 Chances are you're getting 30-40% of your traffic from mobile devices today, rest assured, by 2015 it will be 50-60%.

 On mobile, apps are winning over websites.
 According to Internet research firm Comscore, mobile users spend 80% of their time inside apps.
 Users love the simplicty, speed and comfort apps can offer.

-In short, mobile is the place to be if you want to grow your audience and establish your presence where your readers are and will be before your competitors do.
+In short, mobile is the place to be if you want to grow your audience and establish your presence where your readers are.

 = Publish real native apps with no programming =
 With Mobiloud, you can create apps without any of the programming hassle.
-With Mobiloud's app builder it is incredibly easy to design your app's launch screen, icon, and interface.
+With Mobiloud's app builder it is incredibly easy to design your app's launch screen and interface.
 This is **your branded mobile app**, so make it really yours!

 = Offer the best mobile user experience =
 Your app will be a **real native mobile app**.
 We're talking about a clean, shiny design, easy swipe actions to navigate your content and one-tap access to features like favourite articles, commenting and sharing.
 Mobiloud apps are nothing like what our competitors offer, which are slow, poorly designed apps made using HTML.